FiachraCI/fiachra-holland-portfolio-site/README.md

 by providing an insight into their life & work history, their skills in the various programming languages, and by providing links to their past/upcoming projects and repo files.

 Owner goals:
-* Establish an online presense
+* Establish an online presence
 * Collaborations with other professionals on projects
-* Gain full/part-time employment opportunites
+* Gain full/part-time employment opportunities
 * Portray interest/willingness to work charitable/non-profit organisations
 * Portray their cultural and linguistic experiences
 * Leave user with a memorable experience which makes them stand out from competitors